imyingchulo/gprs/docs/tutorials/general_info_about_gprs_package.md

-# About gprs package:
+# About gprs package
-This package aims to generate a PRS model from GWAS summary statistics data-set.
+This package aims to generate the PRS model from GWAS summary statistics.
-It is designed to use GWAS summary statistics from the GWAS catalog and GeneATLAS database.
+It is designed to deal with the data format based on the GWAS catalog and GeneATLAS database GWAS summary statistics data.

 - Understanding the workflow of this package: